PhilterPaper/Perl-PDF-Builder/README.md

 * INFO/Prereq\_fixes.md possible patches for prerequisites
 * CONTRIBUTING file for how to contribute to the project
 * LICENSE file for more on the license term
-* INFO/RoadMap file for the PDF::Builder road map
+* INFO/RoadMap.md file for the PDF::Builder road map
 * INFO/ACKNOWLEDGE.md for "thank yous" to those who contributed to this product
 * INFO/SPONSORS for "thank yous" to those who financially sponsored this product
 * INFO/CONVERSION file for how to convert from PDF::API2 to PDF::Builder
 * INFO/Changes\* files for older change logs
 * INFO/PATENTS file for information on patents

-`INFO/old/` also has some build and test tool files that are not currently used.

 ## Documentation